SmavaProject/public_api_request-v1/README.md

 2) Font color is changed to black.
 3) Font style is changed to bold.
 4) Border radius of cards and modal is changed
+5) Border color is changed
+6) Border of cards disappears on hover